 ‘Digital wellbeing’ is becoming a necessity.
 Receiving too much information, not getting enough messages and constantly checking our phone can make us feel exhausted and anxious.

-We are more dependent on technology than ever- App analytics company App Annie found that in April 2020 people spent around four hours and 18 minutes on their mobile devices, an increase of 20% compared to 2019.
+We are more dependent on technology than ever- App analytics company Data.Ai found that in April 2023 consumers in eight major markets spent around five and a half hours an their mobile devices per day.

 We live in a digital world and there is not an instruction manual that we can learn from how to manage being connected 24/7 without saturating ourselves.
 The time we spend surfing the internet brings us many benefits, but also threats.
 Understanding our habits, the things that are good and bad for us, and the time we spend on them can help us find the perfect balance.